Ninteedo/ClickDeduce/softtest/mutation.md

 With string literal mutants excluded, there are 199 mutants, of which 42 survived, giving a mutation score of `79%`.
-This means that more than half of the original mutants were string literal replacements.
+This means that nearly half of the original mutants were string literal replacements.

 Upon further inspection, I do not believe that mutation testing is a good fit for the languages part of this project.